-Location Type of works Estimated Costs

-Abbot Hall, Kendal Path improvements £125,000

-Repair and replace seats and litter bins

-Castle Hill, Kendal Children's play improvements (Community Groups are seeking to raise funds) Repair and replace seats and litter bins £10,000 Nobles Rest, Kendal Wildflower planting Interpretation Boards Repair and replace seats £5,000 Woodlands including Bluebell Wood, Prickley Fell Wood and Serpentine Woods Various measures including: Path improvements including entrances Woodland Management Plans Wildflower and natural planting Interpretation Boards Trail and way markers Seating £75,000 + Kendal Parks play facility Enhancements in response to needs arising from new developments Developer contributions (in part) Play facilities Various measures in response to specific needs arising from new developments, and outcome of play audit Unknown Town View, Kendal Wildflower and natural planting £25,000 Kendal Green, Kendal Path improvements (with community groups) Woodland Management Seating £15,000 Cemeteries General enhancements Unknown
+Location Type of works Estimated costs Abbot Hall, Kendal Path improvements Repair and replace seats and litter bins Children's play improvements (Community Groups are seeking to raise funds) £125,000 Castle Hill, Kendal Repair and replace seats and litter bins Wildflower planting £10,000

+Location Type of works Estimated costs Nobles Rest, Kendal Interpretation Boards £5,000 Repair and replace seats Woodlands including Bluebell Wood, Prickley Fell Wood and Serpentine Woods Various measures including: Path improvements including entrances Woodland Management Plans Wildflower and natural planting Trail and way markers Seating £75,000+ Kendal Parks play facility Enhancements in response to needs arising from new developments Developer contributions (in part) Play faciliities Various measures in response to specific needs arising from new developments, and outcome of play audit Unknown Town View, Kendal Wildflower and natural planting £25,000 Kendal Green, Kendal Path improvements (with community groups) Woodland Management Seating £15,000 Cemerteries General enhancements Unknown

 - 3.5.2 Allotments have many benefits including for mental and physical health and well-being, biodiversity and enabling people to grow their own food.
 There are 472 allotment plots across 17 sites in Kendal.
 Kendal Town Council manage all of these.
 The Open Space, Sport and Recreation Study (2008) showed a high level of demand for new, additional allotment provision and a need to increase the quality of existing provision.
-A waiting list is in operation across all the sites, with the longest waiting lists at Sandylands, Coley Barn and Greenside, where the waiting time is approximately 2-3 years.
+A waiting list is in operation across all the sites, with the longest waiting lists at Sandylands, Coley Barn and Greenside, where the waiting time is approximately 2 to 3 years.
 It may be that plots can be split when they become vacant to meet some of the demand. - 3.5.3 The Council will work with the Town Council to increase provision as appropriate.

-3.6.1 Consultation with Parish and Town Councils has highlighted the following community aspirations for infrastructure improvements:

-3.6.2 Kendal Town Council (IDP 2014)
+- 3.6.1 Consultation with Parish and Town Councils has highlighted the following community aspirations for infrastructure improvements: - 3.6.2 Kendal Town Council (IDP 2014)